NanoComp/meep/doc/docs/Python_User_Interface.md

-+ **`side` [`side` constant ]** — Specify which side, `Low` or `High` of the boundary or boundaries to put PML on. e.g. if side is `Low` and direction is `X`, then a PML layer is added to the $-x$ boundary.
-Default is the special value `ALL`, which puts PML layers on both sides.
++ **`side` [`side` constant ]** — Specify which side, `Low` or `High` of the boundary or boundaries to put PML on. e.g. if side is `Low` and direction is `meep.X`, then a PML layer is added to the $-x$ boundary.
+Default is the special value `meep.ALL`, which puts PML layers on both sides.

 + **`R_asymptotic` [`number`]** — The asymptotic reflection in the limit of infinite resolution or infinite PML thickness, for reflections from air (an